Couple run Dubai balcony marathon to beat coronavirus blues

 A South African couple who ran a marathon on the balcony of their Dubai apartment, streaming it online, plan to take the project global to help people shake off the coronavirus blues.
-Collin Allin, 41, and wife Hilda covered the 42.2-kilometer (26-mile) distance by running more than 2,100 laps of their 20-meter (yard) long balcony from dawn on Saturday.
+Collin Allin, 41, and wife Hilda covered the 42.2-kilometre (26-mile) distance by running more than 2,100 laps of their 20-metre (yard) long balcony from dawn on Saturday.

-The United Arab Emirates, of which Dubai is a member, has imposed a Thursday to Sunday nighttime lockdown to allow for outdoors and public transport sanitation operations.
+The United Arab Emirates, of which Dubai is a member, has imposed a Thursday to Sunday nightime lockdown to allow for outdoors and public transport sanitation operations.
 With some 468 cases of the novel coronavirus and two deaths, it has also been promoting a "stay home" campaign, a message lit up on top of Dubai's Burj Khalifa, the world's tallest tower.
+AFP PDS PDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)